asymptotebag/Filmsy/README.md

 - [x] Customize the selection effect of the cell.
 Not a big change, but I've made it a subtler gray.
 - [ ] Customize the navigation bar.
 - [x] Customize the UI.
-- [ ] User can view the app on various device sizes and orientations.
+- [x] \*User can view the app on various device sizes and orientations.
+Somewhat—I didn't have enough time to implement this for the movie details screen or the CollectionView screen, but the launch screen and TableView of movies now both adapt to screen size/orientation.
 - [x] Run your app on a real device.

 The following **additional** features are implemented: